Alphaopen/alphalogic_api/docs/index.rst

 Alphalogic API
 ==============

-The Alphalogic API is the official library that provides developers with the tools for creating the Alphalogic system adapters in Python 2.
+The Alphalogic API is an official library that provides developers with the tools for creating the Alphalogic system adapters in Python 2.

 Compatibility
 -------------